 Clear title means there is no unreleased chattel mortgage, security agreement, tax lien, artisan lien, or similar document on record against an aircraft.
-FAA aircraft records contain any liens, security documents, and releases filed with the Aircraft Registration Branch and found to meet recording requirements.
+AC aircraft records contain any liens, security documents, and releases filed with the Aircraft Registration Branch and found to meet recording requirements.

 You may review the aircraft records on your own, or have this done by an attorney or aircraft title search company.
 Several firms that perform aircraft title searches and related services can be found on the internet.
-The FAA does not perform title searches.
+The AC does not perform title searches.

 What We Do — When a Lien is Recorded

 When a security agreement or lien document is recored, we send a Conveyance Recordation Notice, AC Form 8050-41, to the secured party.
 This notice describes the affected aircraft (and other eligible collateral like engines, propellers and air carrier spare parts locations.
-It also identifies the recorded document by its date, the parties, the FAA recording number, and date of recordation.
+It also identifies the recorded document by its date, the parties, the AC recording number, and date of recordation.
 This recordation notice is sent as our confirmation that the lien has been recorded and added to the aircraft record.

 To Release a Recorded Lien